tdshipley/workshop_under_pressure_k6_peformance_test/exercises/exercise-6/01-Adding-checks-to-your-script.md

 ## Other types of checks

 The [checks](https://k6.io/docs/using-k6/checks/) page contains other types of checks you can do, including the HTTP response code and the response body size.
 You can also include multiple checks for a single response.

-## Next up

-You're almost ready to scale up your test to multiple users!
-Before you do so, the next section discusses how to make your test realistic with think time.

 ## Test your knowledge